Secondary Billing in AlohaABA

 Part 4: Validating and Submitting Claims

-Validate- Upon clicking, Aloha will verify the claim for errors to ensure all necessary information is included and to prevent potential rejections.
+Validate: Upon clicking, Aloha will verify the claim for errors to ensure all necessary information is included and to prevent potential rejections.

 Step 1: Validate the claim.

-Step 2: Submitting the claim
+Step 2: Submit the claim

 • Option 1: Submit to Clearing House.
 With this option, Aloha will convert all claim information into an electronic format and send it to your selected clearinghouse for the secondary payer.
+This can only be completed with Office Ally as the clearinghouse.

 • Option 2: Paper Mail with Background.
 This option prints the claim with the CMS-1500 background visible to a PDF document for downloading and printing.
 Note: Some insurances require claims to be printed on pre-printed forms; this option may not be suitable and could lead to rejections.

-• For Options 2 and 3, you will need to download a copy of the primary payer EOB and attach it to the claim form.
+• InfoFor Options 2 and 3, download a copy of the primary payer EOB and attach it to the claim form.

-FYI: As of 7/3/24, only ONE claim can be selected at a time to submit to secondary.
+As of 7/3/24, only ONE claim can be selected at a time to submit to secondary.
 We are working on this and will address this ASAP so that users can select multiple claims at once for submission.

 Please remember to check in your payer portal for confirmation of the secondary claim submission.